moonslide-app/moonslide/README.md

 There are configuration options which can be applied to every slide individually.

 #### Layout
 Every slide uses a layout to structure its contents in a certain way.
 Every layout has a number of *slots*, which are containers for your content.
 Use the slot separator `***` to fill content into the next slot.
 Take a look at the available [layouts](#layouts) of the standard template.
+You also find the available layouts of the used template inside the toolbar menu `+`, where you can directly insert a new slide, with the chosen layout.

 ```yaml
 ---